FredericXS/FredericXS/README.md

 ### :man_technologist: &nbsp;About Me:

-I am a Back End Developer from Brasil.
+I am an iOS and Web Developer from Brasil.

 - 🖥️ I’m a student and dev.
 - 📖 Studying new technologies.
 - 🔭 In my free time I create projects to test my skills.
-- 😅 Sometimes I make Front End applications.

 ---